CodeYourFuture/curriculum/org-cyf-guides/content/employability/cover-letters/index.md

 - Have no Spelling or Grammar mistakes
 - Be directly related to the job description

 ### **General Criteria**

 #### Structure

 - The initial paragraph makes it clear that the applicant knows about the role they are applying to.
 - It is 3 – 4 paragraphs long and does not exceed 1 page in length.
 - It has a structure that builds on itself (the fewer repeats, the better).
 - The closing paragraph includes a call to action. (e.g. reinforces any shared values, passion for the role (with research), and/or suitability for the role, then prompts the reader to get back in touch)
-- It should be signed with a professional closing.
+- It should be ended professionally, such as:

+`Thank you for you consideration.`

+`Yours kindly,`

+`(Your name)`

 #### Tone